tyt3/DocuSourcery/Report.md

 # Testing the Site
 - You can view the [Home](https://docusourcery.glitch.me/), [About](https://docusourcery.glitch.me/about), [Projects](https://docusourcery.glitch.me/projects), project, tags, and profile pages without signing up for an account.
-- To access the features of CRUD features, you will have to [sign up for an account](https://docusourcery.glitch.me/signup) and login.
+- To create, update, and delete accounts and assets, you will have to [sign up for an account](https://docusourcery.glitch.me/signup) and login.
 - To access the **admin view**, [login into the admin account](https://docusourcery.glitch.me/admin/login) using the following credentials:
 ```
 username: admin